 What Villages Should I See?
 Should I Go With A Guide?

-There are many villages located around this area, so plan on wandering around with your ILP group (with your cameras and phones fully charged).
+There are many villages located around this area, so plan on wandering around with your camera fully charged.
 Your hostel may be able to point you in the right direction of what's nearby and also hook you up with a tour bus to get you there.
 Since these villages aren't exactly located in the main city, we recommend going with someone local who knows how to get you there.

 If your hostel doesn't have recommendations, check out this article for top villages.
 We also highly recommend taking a few hours to wander around and shop at Tunxi Ancient Street — it's gorgeous.